-STMAs are essential tools in the stewardship of wild speckled trout.
+STMAs are essential tools in the stewardship and conservation of wild speckled trout.
 Various regulations implemented in STMAs across the province are designed to promote sustainable use of highly productive systems and the creation of trophy fisheries.
-To evaluate the effectiveness of regulation changes, our staff use various techniques to quantify angler activity, harvest levels, and most importantly the response of the trout populations.
-Angler surveys performed before and after implementation of STMAs in River Denys, Cape Breton and South River, Antigonish, indicate that average length of catches increased from 30 to 33 cm (RD) and 28 to 39 cm (SR) fork length over the past 10-15 years.
-Monitoring of STMAs will continue and results can be found on our website.
+To evaluate their effectiveness. our staff use various techniques to quantify angler activity, harvest levels, and the response of the trout populations to regulation changes.
+Angler surveys performed before and after implementation of STMAs in River Denys, Cape Breton and South River.
+Antigonish. indicate that the quality of the fishery has improved.
+Long term monitoring of sea tout fisheries will be continued to evaluate the importance of natural variability and harvest